rmottanet/snake-game/README.md

 ## Contributing

 If you're interested in contributing to Snake Game 2D or exploring other projects within the Old School Gaming Hub organization, feel free to fork the repository, make your changes, and submit a pull request.
-We welcome any enhancements or new features to make the gaming experience even more enjoyable.
+I welcome any enhancements or new features to make the gaming experience even more enjoyable.

 ---